 The property has enough dockage for 45 foot vessel and there are no fixed bridges.
 A two-car garage, secluded entrance and elevator provide extra privacy.

-This property is listed for $1.69 with Keyes Company and is showcased by Luxury Portfolio.
+This property is listed for $1.69 million with Keyes Company and is showcased by Luxury Portfolio.